Starting Redwood Platform Automatically with Launchd

 Procedure

-2. Make the file executable by issuing the following command chmod +x <install_dir>/bin/launchd_wrapper.sh.
+<install_dir>/binand create a file namedlaunchd_wrapper.shcontaining the above shell script code. - Make the file executable by issuing the following command

-3. Copy the contents for the PLIST file into /Library/LaunchDaemons/com.redwood.scheduler.plist.
+chmod +x <install_dir>/bin/launchd_wrapper.sh. - Copy the contents for the PLIST file into

-4. Adapt any paths and change the user (default in this example is nobody).
+/Library/LaunchDaemons/com.redwood.scheduler.plist. - Adapt any paths and change the user (default in this example is

-6. Issue sudo launchctl list and make sure your process has a PID.
+sudo launchctl listand make sure your process has a PID.